IsaakKarag/Streamlit-first-App/README.md

 Welcome to my Salary Prediction Webb App!

+Check my app [here(https://isaakkarag-streamlit-first-app-app-4-d3rel3.streamlitapp.com/)]

-This is my first Streamlit Web Application for salary prediction in IT sector across Europe based on stackoverflow's dataset regarding 2021.
+This is my first Streamlit Web Application for developers salary prediction across Europe based on stackoverflow's survey dataset regarding 2021.

 I chose to create this project from scratch as part of my MSc degree in Data Science dissertation/thesis.